openfisca/openfisca-doc/en/coding-the-legislation/time_and_variables.md

     '''
 ```

 - Then you define the variable over the first period of existence.
-Use the decorator `@dated_function` with the start date and the end date.
+Use the decorator `@dated_function` with the start date and the stop date.

 ```python
 @dated_function(start = date(2002, 1, 1), stop = date(2007, 12, 31))